Antoine Isaac Silvestre de Sacy: Other scholarly works

+His writing style was conversational and was addressed directly to students, acknowledging both himself and them within the text.

+His approach to "Oriental" literature was that it was only worthy of publication in sets of selected extracts, not as complete texts.
+In doing so, he imbued his own perspective into the text.
+Edward Said has argued that this presented readers with a distorted understanding of the cultures Silvestre de Sacy claimed to depict.

 Critical studies

 Edward Said and other modern scholars have given critical attention to the theoretical foundations of "orientalism" in works like Chrestomathie arabe.

 Notable students

 In Edward Said's Orientalism, Sacy is described as "the teacher of nearly every major Orientalist in Europe, where his students dominated the field for about three-quarters of a century."
 Said also notes that several of Sacy's students were "politically useful" as part of French presence in Egypt following Napoleon's invasion.